In today’s episode, I’m going to be talking about taking time off from your business.

 I usually break this rule for one or two people.
 Every time I do break that rule, I think to myself that next time I won’t do that and I’m actually going to really take that time away and not have any client-facing time while I’m on retreat.

 This last time I did that and I stayed true to that.
 It was a much different feeling.

 There’s a bunch of different ways that you can take time off from your business and for your business.

 I hope that this has planted the seed for you that it doesn’t need to be all or nothing.

 I’m not saying that you need to take four weeks off every quarter and be totally detached from your business all of the time.

 For people like me, sometimes that just doesn’t feel like it’s reasonable.
 And it’s not something I particularly desire to do.

 After two weeks away from my business, I am itching to get back.

 I love the balance that it’s created for my business.

-I’ve found a way to not only build my lifestyle, but also building these mini-break type approaches as well as the longer term approach approaches.
-I hope that you can find something that totally works for you as well.
+I’ve found a way to not only build my lifestyle, but also build these mini-break approaches as well as the longer-term approach.